LydKo/materials/_posts/2014-04-15-zen-of-ruby.md

 Create a program which prints out this menu:

 1. Ghetto Burger.
 Plain burger.
-9,50€
+9,50 EUR
 2. Ghetto Deluxe.
 American cheese.
-10,50€
+10,50 EUR
 3. The Dumb Texan.
 With a fried Egg.
-10,50€
+10,50 EUR
 4. The Jack.
 Blue Cheese dressing.
-11,50€
+11,50 EUR
 5. The Flaming Roger.
 Swiss Cheese.
-11,50€
+11,50 EUR

 ## Tasks: